LemonProg/Valorant-InstaLocker/README.md

 - Instalock before other People
 - Adaptive Resolution
-- Easy Download and Instalation
+- Easy Download and Installation
 - Very Simple to use

 ## Installation Steps